rbaumgarten/xlt-testsuite-documentation/README.md

 ## Test Suite Setup

-The following prerequisites and installation steps are needed to run the test suite with the __XLT Script Developer__ in Firefox or the __XLT Framework__ orchestrating different WebDrivers.
+The following prerequisites and installation steps are needed to run the test suite with __XLT Script Developer__ in Firefox or the __XLT Framework__ orchestrating different WebDrivers.
 (For further help please refer to [XLT Online](https://lab.xceptance.de/releases/xlt/latest/).)

 ### [XLT Script Developer](https://lab.xceptance.de/releases/xlt/4.4.5/xlt-scriptdeveloper-4.4.5.xpi)